 Why it’s bad: There is almost never a valid reason to give up your copyright.
 There are some bad photography contracts that force an artist to give up all their rights, even for the photos not selected or published by the company.

-What to suggest instead: In this situation the hiring company simply wanted to ensure an easy transfer of assets should it be sold in the future.
+What to suggest instead: In this situation, the hiring company simply wanted to ensure an easy transfer of assets should it be sold in the future.
 An exclusive license would more than suffice for this purpose.

 Make sure you keep the right to use the photos in portfolios and for your own promotional work.
-The exclusive license should preferably only cover photos selected by the company, and should not grant license to other entities or the right to sublicense.
+The exclusive license should preferably only cover photos selected by the company, and should not grant a license to other entities or the right to sublicense.

 2. Aggregated licensing